Call to action (marketing): Applications

 Many marketing materials, such as brochures, flyers, catalogs, email campaigns, also make use of a call to action.
 Such instructions are designed to show consumers how to take the next step and create a sense of urgency around the offer.

-Successful sales representatives have long recognised that specific words and phrases elicit desirable responses from prospects, and soon learn to incorporate the best lines into effective sales scripts.
-Clever sales pitches often incorporate a series of small CTAs that lead to a final CTA.
-These smaller CTAs create a pattern of behaviour that makes it easier for the audience to follow-through with just one last CTA, completing a more demanding request, than had it been asked without context.
+Successful sales representatives have long recognised that specific words and phrases can prompt desirable responses from prospects.
+Over time, they learn to incorporate the best lines into effective sales scripts.
+Clever sales pitches often incorporate a series of small CTAs that lead to a final, more significant CTA.
+These smaller CTAs create a pattern of behaviour that makes it easier for the prospect to follow-through with a larger CTA when it comes.
 An example could be the purchase of a designer timepiece.
-The sales person might ask the consumer to choose a style, then a colour, a size and even a personalised engraving.
-When the client views the personalised design, they are more likely to be predisposed to complete the purchase.
+The salesperson might ask the consumer to choose a style, then a colour, a size and even a personalised engraving.
+When the client views the personalised design, they are more likely to complete the purchase.
 The sales representative can close the sale by asking, "Will that be cash or credit, today?"

 Advertising messages, especially direct-response advertising messages, often make extensive use of calls to action.
 The key to a powerful call to action is to provide consumers with compelling reasons to purchase promptly rather than defer purchase decisions.
 An article in the Wall Street Journal suggests that the incidence of calls to action in television advertisements is increasing due to marketers' desire for instant and measurable results.

-In web design, a CTA may be a banner, button, or some graphic or text on a website meant to prompt a user to click it, and continue down a conversion funnel.
+In web design, a CTA may be a banner, button, or some graphic or text on a website meant to prompt a user to click it and continue down a conversion funnel.
 It is an essential part of inbound marketing as well as permission marketing in that it actively strives to convert a user into a lead and later into a customer.
 The main goal of a CTA is a click, or a scan in the case of a QR code, and its success can be measured with a click-through rate, a conversion rate formula that calculates the number of clicks over the times the CTA was seen.
 Another way to test the effectiveness of a CTA is using A/B testing where several graphics are presented to users and the graphic with the highest success rate becomes the default.